TeddyFilho1905/Market-Compare/README.md

 # **MarketCompare – Price Comparison Web App**

 MarketCompare is a demonstration web application created to compare product prices across local markets.
-It features a clean interface, real-time autocomplete suggestions, and mock price comparison for demonstration purposes.
+It features a clean interface, real-time autocomplete suggestions, and   price comparison for demonstration purposes.

 ---